Insights on second opinions, medical AI, and modern radiology, written by the DocOrbit team.

 Lacunar Infarct on MRI: What It Means, Causes, and When to Worry

-If your brain MRI mentions a "lacunar infarct," the word "infarct" can sound frightening — but for many people it describes an old, small area of damage deep in the brain that the body has long since adapted to.
+If your brain MRI mentions a "lacunar infarct," the word "infarct" can sound frightening.
+For many people, though, it describes an old, small area of damage deep in the brain that the body has long since adapted to.
 Lacunar infarcts are a specific type of small stroke, and on imaging they often turn up quietly, sometimes without the person ever knowing one happened.

 Paranasal Sinus Mucosal Thickening: What It Means and When to Worry